 Undergoing other dental treatment while you have bonded teeth can be possible, but there are certain complications.

 It’s possible to get orthodontic treatment after you’ve had dental bonding, but some procedures go more smoothly than others.
 Getting braces on top of your dental bonds can present challenges with staining and discoloration.
-On our real teeth, discoloration and stains can be whitened away—but on bonded teeth, those stains are there for good.
+We can whiten stains on our real teeth — but on bonded teeth, those stains are there for good.

 That’s why dentists seem to agree that clear aligners are an easier way to undergo orthodontic treatment if you’ve had dental bonding.
 The trays aren’t affixed to your teeth, which can help avoid staining and discoloration.